We Are In This Together

 Advice Rodia Vomvolou

-The performance will be made suitable for a variety of locations, indoors and outdoors.
+The performance is suitable for a variety of locations, indoors and outdoors.
 From auditorium to square, with a large audience or in an intimate setting.
 Also suitable as a pop-up performance, surprising intermezzo or festive opening.

 Theaters, festivals, schools, health institutions and urban developers

-In addition to the performance, a workshop will be developed that allows people to experience the pleasure of movement and to look differently at their own environment.
+In addition to the performance the workshop allows people to experience the pleasure of movement and to look differently at their own environment.